voltagesecurity/bvd/README.md

 Configuring Apache and Setting Up Production
 ============================================

+1) Set your installation directory in the fabfile by editing path_to_bvd at the top of the file.
+EX:

+    path_to_bvd = '/is/actually/over/here'

-1) Run
+2) Run

     $ sudo fab configure_apache

-2) Add these lines to your httpd.conf:
+3) Add these lines to your httpd.conf:

     LoadModule wsgi_module libexec/apache2/mod_wsgi.so
     Include {{ path_to_bvd}}/src/config/bvd.conf

     where {{ path_to_bvd }} is the location of the installation of BVD

-3) Restart Apache
+4) Restart Apache

     $ sudo apachectl -k restart

-4) To Automatically load BVD at login on OS X run
+5) To Automatically load BVD at login on OS X run

     $ fab configure_automatic_start_on_login_osx

-5) [optional] Test that the login script works with
+6) [optional] Test that the login script works with

     $ launchctl start com.user.loginscript